Get a jump start now by creating an account with our simple online tool.

 At Harris, we have many resources to help you develop your coding skills during your degree experience, from start to finish.
 More information about all of our coding support resources can be found here and additional details can be found below.

 Harris also provides live coding support during the academic year.
 Students can enroll in the optional non-credit Coding Lab course during Autumn quarter, focused on improving students' understanding of the statistical methods used in Harris core courses.
-All full-time students can utilize Stata and R support for one-on-one help with coding during Autumn and Winter Quarters.
+All full-time students can utilize Coding Tutoring for one-on-one help with coding in Stata, R, and Python each quarter.
 The Dean of Students Office also organizes ad hoc workshops based on student interest; previous workshops have included Data Cleaning Workshops and introductions to LaTeX & R Markdown.
 Current students will receive additional information near the beginning of Autumn & Winter quarters.

 Harris also offers multiple pre-orientation academic support programs to help you build your academic foundation and refresh your skills before starting your formal coursework.